-Activities related to Output 1.1 - Eased financing for social public services of salaries and pensions of PA eligible civil servants and pensioners, namely in the health, social protection, education and justice sectors.
-This is particularly relevant in the current context, with the ongoing stand-off on the transfer of clearance revenues and reduced possibility for the PA to pay the salary of its civil servants.
+Activities related to Output 1.1 - Eased financing for social public services

-- Civil Servants and Pensioners (CSP): This activity complements PA resources to maintain the functioning of the administration effectively under its control and thus contributing to the payment

-- Cash Transfer Programme (CTP): PEGASE will contribute to the CTP payments made by the MoF to households from the West Bank and Gaza that are registered in the social registry and were (re)certified by the MoSD in 2022 and beyond.
-The PEGASE reference population will be identified by an ex-ante verification to be carried out by an audit company in the course of 2024. - East Jerusalem Hospitals (EJH): PEGASE will support the PA with a financial contribution to partially cover the outstanding invoices of medical referrals to East Jerusalem Hospitals. - Safeguarding measures: audit, verification, monitoring, screening and IT support of PEGASE DFS programmes
+- Civil Servants and Pensioners (CSP): This activity complements PA resources to maintain the functioning of the administration effectively under its control and thus contributing to the payment of salaries and pensions of PA eligible civil servants and pensioners, namely in the health, social protection, education and justice sectors.
+This is particularly relevant in the current context.
+The transfer of clearance revenues lasted until June 2024.
+Since then a partial transfer (net of deductions) started again. - Cash Transfer Programme (CTP): PEGASE contributes to the CTP payments made by the MoF to households from the West Bank and Gaza that are registered in the social registry and were (re)certified by the MoSD in 2022 and beyond.
+The PEGASE reference population has been identified by an ex-ante verification carried out by an audit company in the course of 2024.

+- East Jerusalem Hospitals (EJH): PEGASE will support the PA with a financial contribution to partially cover the outstanding invoices of medical referrals to East Jerusalem Hospitals.

+- Safeguarding measures: audit, verification, monitoring, screening and IT support of PEGASE DFS programmes